 This is most important when choosing between brass valves or bronze valves.
 Each type has different strengths and weaknesses for individual applications.
 For example, the brass valve is the best choice for the plumbing industry and potable water.
 Also, it does a great job working with natural gas and oils.
 However, it could cause concern for food and beverage producers.

 On the other hand, Bronze valves can mix lead into the drinking water, which is harmful.
-But, if you can use a lead-free bronze valve, it’d be okay.
-It’s somehow suitable for the plumbing and other industrial areas.
+But if you can use a lead-free bronze valve, it’d be okay.
+It’s somehow suitable for plumbing and other industrial areas.
 Since bronze valves have more corrosion resistance in saline environments… it works great in marine fields.

 When it comes to durability, both brass and bronze valves are solid and durable.
 But brass valves go slightly over the bronze valves.
-Brass is a tough, highly resistant, strong, and flexible material than bronze.
+Brass is a tough, more highly resistant, strong, and flexible material than bronze.
 However, high levels of chlorine and salt can damage the brass, but bronze is better in this situation.
-So, think of your media first, then choose the valve to get better stability.
+So, think of your media first, then choose the valve for better stability.

 Metal mash means how much metal the valve mixes with the media.
-2-3% of lead is in brass and 5%+ in bronze.
+2-3% of lead is brass, and 5%+ is in bronze.
 Since bronze has more information, it spreads more metal in the media.
 So, brass valves are recommended for potable water.
 However, some manufacturers use a lead-free material that meets the Clean Water Act lead restrictions.
 If you got something like that, you could use it.

 Both brass valves and bronze valves respond well to high temperatures.
-The melting point of brass is 1710oF (930oC) and for bronze is 1590oF (865oC).
+The melting point of brass is 1710oF (930oC), and for bronze is 1590oF (865oC).
 So, brass can endure a bit more temperature than bronze.
 However, brass is more efficient at hot temperatures but not as good at cold temperatures.

 Pros And Cons Summary